efabless/openlane2/docs/source/usage/caravel/index.md

   {math}`\text{f} = 1 / (\texttt{CLOCK_PERIOD}ns) = 1 / (25\text{ns}) = 25 \text{MHz}`
 * {var}`Yosys.Synthesis::VERILOG_FILES`: List of input Verilog files.
 * {var}`OpenROAD.Floorplan::FP_CORE_UTIL`: The core utilization.
 Typical values for the core utilization range from 25% to 60%.
-40% is a good starting value- we can adjust it later if we need to (i.e. one of the tools complain.)
+40% is a good starting value - we can adjust it later if we need to (i.e. one of the tools complains.)
 * {var}`OpenROAD.GeneratePDN::FP_PDN_MULTILAYER`: We set this to `false` as we are hardening a chip for integration into Caravel.
 You may review {doc}`/usage/pdn` for more information on this.